metal3-io/metal3-io.github.io/try-it.md

 baremetal-operator-controller-manager-5fd4fb6c8-c9prs   2/2     Running   0          71m
 ```

-In order to get the logs of the actuator the logs of the baremetal-operator-controller-manager instance has to be queried with
+In order to get the logs of the actuator the logs of the baremetal-operator-controller-manager instance have to be queried with
 the following command:

 ```console